-New Hampshire’s most romantic ski town in has to be Jackson.
+New Hampshire’s most romantic ski town has to be Jackson.
 The village gateway

-is a beautiful red covered bridge, some call it the Kissing Bride, others the
+is a beautiful red covered bridge - some call it the Kissing Bridge, others the

 Honeymoon Bridge – you get the picture.
 Trees sparkle with tiny white lights,

 snow blankets fields where cross country skiers pass, and candlelight inns

 invite you in.